View full details in the curriculum handbook

-This is the largest Masters course in the university.
 We take students from all round the world.
 This course provides students with the opportunity to follow their own interests while being given clear guidance about the requirements of a serious level 7 academic qualification.

 What is the point of doing an MA when I have a PGCE or am an experienced teacher?

 - Professionals do not stop learning at any stage in their working lives.
 Doctors and lawyers, for example, have to have regular refresher courses.
 In the same way, teachers need a framework like an MA within which to learn about recent research in education and be prompted to consider whether they could be even better at what they do.

 - Not only will you learn about recent research in education, but you will also learn how to do research yourself.

 - Having taken the trouble to gain this qualification will show your employer and future employers that you are a serious, professional employee.

 - You will find the course intellectually stimulating.